hujhax/austin-improv-wiki/Shows/The Amazing Improvised Race.md

 It was one of the [[Merlin Works Graduation Shows]].

 ## History
-The show ran as part of *[[Shows/The Saturday Night Special]]* in December 2011, starting on 12/3/11 and continuing through to 12/17/11.
+The show ran as part of *[[Shows/The Saturday Night Special|The Saturday Night Special]]* in December 2011, starting on 12/3/11 and continuing through to 12/17/11.

 ## Media
 ### Videos